 A: Unmarried fathers have rights to their children if they have established paternity through the California courts.
 Paternity can be established by a voluntary declaration of parentage, pursued parentage, or a legal process of determining paternity.
 Unmarried fathers will then have the same rights to custody, visitation, guardianship, and child support as married parents do.

-At the Law Offices of H. William Edgar, our attorneys are dedicated to defending your parental rights.
+At the Edgar & Dow, our attorneys are dedicated to defending your parental rights.
 We advocate for father’s rights and responsibilities toward their children.
 We can provide you with the legal advice and support you need to handle your custody or support case with confidence.
 Contact our firm today for more information about father’s rights.

 We know every case is unique and always provide personalized counsel.